-Students are oriented to the University and its Program by the Academic Dean during the student’s application interview.
+Students are oriented to the University and its Program by the Admissions Director during the student’s application interview.
 This is when program costs, probable length of time to acquire the degree, school policies and other matters are discussed before matriculation.

-A school-wide orientation is held at the start of every quarter to ensure that students and faculty are updated and in tune with school events.
+A school-wide orientation is likewise conducted at the start of every quarter to ensure that students and faculty are updated and in-tune with school policies and guidelines.

-On Campus employment is available to qualified students who would like to share their knowledge and expertise with CTU and its students.
-Students may apply for part-time jobs as an assistant to student services and admission.
+On Campus, employment is available to qualified students who would like to share their knowledge and expertise with faculty and students.
+Students may apply for part-time jobs as an assistant to student services and admissions.

 CTU is located in the central area of Los Angeles, one of the most diverse cities in the world.
 The school encourages its student to participate in local community events, and volunteer in the missions of nonprofit organizations as part of the school’s community outreach, to widen the student’s experience and social awareness.
 Contact Student Services for a listing of volunteer opportunities.

 Commencement Exercises are held once a year in June, even though CTU students may finish their studies and graduate year-round.
 Commencement activities are a highlight for students, faculty, and staff who enjoy a celebration luncheon following the ceremonies.